wavefrontHQ/docs/pages/doc/logging_log_browser.md

       <p>To add a tag filter from a predefined filter:
       <ol><li>Select the target tag key.
       <ul><li>To add a <code>source</code> tag filter, click the <strong>Source</strong> filter in the left panel.
-      <p>The filter lists the <code>source</code> values that exist in the system for the selected time window and the current search query.
+      <p>The filter lists the <code>source</code> values for the selected time window and the current search query.
 For each <code>source</code> value, the list shows the number of logs matching that value.</p></li>
       <li>To add any other tag filter, click the <strong>All Tags</strong> filter in the left panel and expand the target tag key.
-      <p>The filter lists all tag keys that exist in the system for the logs retention period and all tag values that exist in the system for the selected time window and the current search query.
+      <p>The filter lists all tag keys from the beginning of the logs ingestion and all tag values for the selected time window and the current search query.
 For each tag value, the list shows the number of logs matching that value.</p></li></ul>
       </li>
       <li>Select the target tag value and the filter type.
       <ul>